yuqing0304/NeLLCom-Lex/README.md

 ## NeLLCom-Lex structure

-* `data/` contains the full dataset of the color and their names that are used in the paper.
+* `data/` contains the full dataset of the colors and their names that are used in the paper.
-* `train.py` contain the actual logic implementation.
+* `train.py` contains the actual logic implementation.
-* ...
+* `models.py`, `datasets.py`, `utils_condition.py`contain the models, datasets, and utility functions.

 ## Citation
-If you find NeLLCom-Lex useful in your research, please considering to cite:
+If you find NeLLCom-Lex useful in your research, please consider citing:
 ```
 xxx
 ```